LogicalMind123/ACeT-paper/README.md

 # Regulatory success (clinical classification)
 bash run.sh clinical

 Reproduction instructions: Seeds are set inside each script; configs/flags are documented at the top of the scripts.
-We included task specific datasets in the repo so the demo runs without restrictions.
+Task-specific datasets are included in the repository so the demo runs without restrictions.
 Typical runtimes (CPU):
 - viscosity: ~5-10 minutes
 - clearance: ~5-10 minutes